Collateral (kinship)

-Collateral is a term used in kinship to describe kin, or lines of kin, that are not in a direct line of descent from an individual.
+Collateral, in kinship, are kin, or lines of kin, that are not in a direct line of descent.
 Examples of collateral relatives include siblings of parents or grandparents and their descendants (uncles, aunts, and cousins).
 Collateral descent is contrasted with lineal descent: those related directly by a line of descent such as the children, grandchildren, great-grandchildren, etc. of an individual.
 Though both forms are consanguineal (blood relations), collaterals are neither ancestors nor descendants of a given person.
 In legal terminology, 'Collateral descendant' refers to relatives descended from a sibling of an ancestor, and thus a niece, nephew, or cousin.